Michael L. Galyean, Ph.D.,

 ||Complete withdrawal from the university.
 A grade of W will be recorded for each class but will not be counted as one of the permitted drops.

 ||Dropping a course by last drop date.
 Applies only to students who entered Texas Tech during fall 2004 or thereafter and are limited to six dropped classes.

-- Students who find it necessary to withdraw completely from the university before withdrawal deadline near the end of the semester will not have the dropped courses counted against their six course limit.
+- Students who find it necessary to withdraw completely from the university before the withdrawal deadline near the end of the semester will not have the dropped courses counted against their six course limit.

-Aside from the exceptions noted above, students will not be permitted to drop more than six courses during their undergraduate academic career unless they can show good cause, including but not limited to demonstrating one or more of the following:
+Aside from the exceptions noted above, students will not be permitted to drop more than six courses during their undergraduate academic career unless they can show good cause, including, but not limited to, demonstrating one or more of the following:

 - Severe illness or other debilitating condition that affects the student’s ability to satisfactorily complete the course.

-- Student responsibility for the care of a sick, injured or needy person if the provision of that care affects the student’s ability to satisfactorily complete the course.
+- Student responsibility for the care of a sick, injured, or needy person if the provision of that care affects the student’s ability to satisfactorily complete the course.